100 Things

 95. Jack Daniel's over Jim Beam.

-93. I used to drink coffee with cream and sugar, now I'm down to just (one) sugar and no cream.
+93. I used to drink coffee with cream and sugar, now I take it black.

 92. I make a KILLER Caesar salad with enough garlic that you wear it for at least a day.